ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

 [PR #4021](https://github.com/ros-navigation/navigation2/pull/4021) introduces a new type of controller for differential robots based on a pose-following kinematic control law that generates a smooth and comfortable trajectory.

-See [Graceful Controller](../configuration/packages/configuring-graceful-motion-controller.md#graceful-controller) for more information.
+See [Graceful Controller][graceful-controller] for more information.

 ## Plugin Libraries in BT Navigator Only Includes Custom Nodes